On the Generalization Capacities of MLLMs for Spatial Intelligence¶

 Loss & Training¶

-Training is based on the VG-LLM baseline, with joint training on multiple datasets including ScanNet, ARKitScenes, Matterport3D, 3RScan, SUN RGB-D, and Objectron.
-For general spatial reasoning, LLaVA-Video-178k and SPAR data are additionally incorporated.
+The framework uses VG-LLM as a baseline and is jointly trained on multi-source 3D data including ScanNet, ARKitScenes, Matterport3D, 3RScan, SUN RGB-D, and Objectron.
+For general spatial reasoning, LLaVA-Video-178k and SPAR data are included to cover a broader range of cameras and scenes.

 Key Experimental Results¶